L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Introduction

-The integral on the right hand side is understood as an Young's integral.
+The integral on the right-hand side is a Young's integral.
 Therefore, like ordinary OU processes, $(X_{t})$ is a Gaussian process.

-Equation (\ref{fOU-h}) can be used to describe systems with linear interactions perturbed by Gaussian noise.
-An example of applications is inter-banking lending, see e.g. \cite{CFS15,FI13}.
-In applications, an important question is to estimate the interaction structure $\Gamma$ from an observation of a single path of the process, assuming that $\Sigma$ is known and a single path $X(\omega)$ can be observed continuously or at discrete time.
+The multi-dimensional fOU processes can be used to describe systems with linear interactions perturbed by Gaussian noise.
+Inter-bank lending is a real-world example that can be modeled using Equation (\ref{fOU-h}), as demonstrated in \cite{CFS15,FI13}.
+A crucial question in such applications is to estimate the interaction structure $\Gamma$ from a single path observation of the process, assuming that $\Sigma$ is known and the single path $X(\omega)$ can be continuously or discretely observed.

-For one dimensional case, the maximum likelihood estimator (MLE) and the least square estimator (LSE) and their properties have been studied in literature, see e.g. \cite{KLB02,TV07,HN10,HNZ17}.
-Kleptsyna and Le Breton \cite{KLB02} and Tudor and Viens \cite{TV07} have studied the maximum likelihood estimator based on continuous observation and obtained the strong consistency of the MLE as $T$ goes to infinity.
-Hu and Nualart \cite{HN10} studied the least square estimator for the case where the Hurst parameter $H>\frac{1}{2}$.
-The strong consistency as $T\to\infty$ was proved for $H>\frac{1}{2}$ and a central limit theorem was also established if $\frac{1}{2}<H<\frac{3}{4}$.
-Hu, Nualart and Zhou \cite{HNZ17} extended their results for all $H\in(0,1)$.
+In the one-dimensional case, maximum likelihood estimators (MLE) and least square estimators (LSE) have been studied extensively, and their properties have been documented in literature \cite{HN10,HNZ17,KLB02,TV07}.
+The MLE based on continuous observation has been studied by Kleptsyna and Le Breton \cite{KLB02} and Tudor and Viens \cite{TV07}, who obtained the strong consistency of the MLE as $T$ goes to infinity.
+Hu and Nualart \cite{HN10} investigated the LSE for the case where the Hurst parameter is $H>\frac{1}{2}$, and proved its strong consistency as $T\to\infty$ for $H>\frac{1}{2}$.
+They also established a central limit theorem for $\frac{1}{2}<H<\frac{3}{4}$.
+The results were extended by Hu, Nualart and Zhou \cite{HNZ17} for all $H\in(0,1)$.

-There are however few works on parameter estimation for multi-dimensional fOU processes.
-The aim of this paper is therefore to fill this gap.
-First, for continuous observation of a single path, we give an estimator based on the rough path theory (see e.g. Lyons and Qian \cite{LQ02}).
-In order to formulate the parameter estimator, we should define an It\^o type integration theory for multi-dimensional fBM.
+However, few research has been conducted on parameter estimation for multi-dimensional fOU processes.
+This paper aims to fill this gap.
+First, we present an estimator based on the rough path theory for continuous observation of a single path.
+To formulate the parameter estimator, we define an It\^o type integration theory for multi-dimensional fBM.